LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

-LaMonte Wade Jr, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Merrill Kelly on the mound, June 24 at 4:05 PM ET.
+LaMonte Wade Jr -- batting .289 with three doubles, a home run, seven walks and eight RBI in his past 10 games -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 25 at 4:05 PM ET.

-He had two hits (going 2-for-4) in his last game against the Diamondbacks.
+In his previous appearance, he went 1-for-4 with a double against the Diamondbacks.

 LaMonte Wade Jr Game Info & Props vs. the Diamondbacks